An Order-Sensitive Conflict Measure for Random Permutation Sets: Properties and behaviour of the proposed conflict measure

 $\mathbf{Example \ 4.4.}$ Let us consider $RPS_1$ and $RPS_2$ from two distinct sources on the frame $\Omega=\{\omega_1, \omega_2, \omega_3, \omega_4, \omega_5, \omega_6, \omega_7\}$ , and their PFMs are as follows

 If the order in ordered focal sets is not considered, the mass function corresponding to PMFs is as follows.

-The conflicts between $RPS_1$ and $RPS_2$ at different depths are calculated using the proposed and existing conflict measure methods\cite{deng2022random}, as shown in Table \ref{tab6} and Fig. \ref{fig3}.
+The conflicts between $RPS_1$ and $RPS_2$ at different depths are calculated using the proposed and existing conflict measure methods\cite{deng2022random}, as shown in Table \ref{tab6} and Figure \ref{fig3}.
 Remarkably, in the mass function, the focal set is unordered, meaning the target elements are equally important and treated equally.
-Therefore, it makes no sense to consider the depth of the focal element; $k$ becomes inapplicable at this point.
+Therefore, it makes no sense to consider the depth of the focus element; $k$ becomes inapplicable at this point.